Ajax goalkeeper Onana calls for unity after Europa League exit | Goal.com

 Ajax goalkeeper Andre Onana has described their Uefa Europa League exit as a tough result which hurt the team.

-The Eredivisie leaders defeated La Liga outfit Gefate 2-1 on Thursday but bowed out of the competition with a 3-2 aggregate loss after conceding a 2-0 defeat in the first leg.
+The Eredivisie leaders defeated La Liga outfit Gefate 2-1 on Thursday but bowed out of the competition with a 3-2 aggregate loss after suffering a 2-0 defeat in the first leg.

 The outing ended Ajax’s journey in Europe this season after they were initially eliminated in the Champions League group stage last year.